 Due to the significant effort needed to prepare for initial audit, many organizations engage a third party to assist with establishing their ISMS.
 Third parties may simply oversee and provide guidance while the organization implements their ISMS, or they may become fully or partially involved in the effort.
 Regardless of how involved they are in the effort, a third party who provides implementation assistance should not and, in accordance with some accreditors, cannot also conduct the organizations’ certification audits.
 This helps avoid conflict of interest between implementation and auditing entities.

-Brian Willis, CISSP, CCSK, PCI QSA, ISO 27001 Senior Lead Auditor, is a Senior Manager in the information security department at LBMC, PC.
+Brian Willis, CISSP, CCSK, PCI QSA, ISO 27001 Senior Lead Auditor, is a Senior Manager in the Cybersecurity department at LBMC, PC.
 He can be reached at brian.willis@LBMC.com or (615) 309-2607.